SelassieEsiape/SeptemberProject/README.md

 ```

-### Set all non-system user passwords to a hard-coded string
+### Set all non-system user passwords to a randomized string and disable authorized_keys
+Shows the resulting new password in the ansible output for reference
 #### Example Command
 ```bash
 ansible-playbook -i inventory.ini -u root reset_passwords.yml